 Many of our studies are conducted at local elementary schools and daycare centers.
-Our studies involve fun, age-appropriate games, and we always get written consent from parents beforehand.
+Our studies are non-invasive and involve fun, age-appropriate games, and we always get written consent from parents beforehand.
 Each child receives a small prize for signing up.

 If you think your organization would like to get involved in our research, or if you’d like to find out more, please get in touch!
 You can email us at firstname.lastname@example.org.

 What do I do with returned consent forms?

 Please collect the consent forms, and once you are ready with them, you are welcome to call us at 860-685-3588 so we can schedule an appointment.
 Otherwise, we will follow up with you in a few weeks to figure out a time for a visit that will work for you.

 How many visits will happen?
 How many studies will you do?

 We are very flexible and can come in as often or as rarely as you like.
 In order to complete a study and best accommodate your schedule, we generally make between one and four short visits.
 Also, while the consent form may include many studies, we will not test every child on every study – instead, we will select one or two studies to bring into your school on our scheduled day.